LAST UPDATED: 29 September 2025

 This annual uplift incorporates two distinct elements of an uplift to pay and an uplift in respect of the costs of delivering care, for example, staffing, lab and materials costs.
 This second category is known as “expenses” in the Government’s language.

-Similarly, we have strenuously argued that fair remuneration for dentists must include an appropriate uplift with regard to the costs of delivering care.
-This is particularly acute this year with the impact of minimum wage and national insurance increases on staffing costs.
+We have robustly argued that fair remuneration for dentists must include an appropriate uplift with regard to the costs of delivering care, and that 2.39% is plainly insufficient for this purpose.
+This is particularly the case this year with the impact of minimum wage and National Insurance increases on staffing costs.
 These are cost increases that cannot be left unfunded and to be borne by practices.
 A failure to account for them critically undermines the overall outcomes of the pay review process.

 Associates